 - Amendments to IAS 1, Presentation of financial statements' on classification of liabilities.
-Effective date of this amendment is for annual periods beginning on or after 1 January 2023; - IFRS 17 Insurance contracts.
-Effective date of this standard is annual periods beginning on or after 1 January 2023: - Disclosure of Accounting Policies (Amendments to IAS 1 and IFRS Practice Statement 2).
-Effective date of this standard is annual periods beginning on or after 1 January 2023; - Definition of Accounting estimates (Amendments to IAS 8).
-Effective date of this standard is annual periods beginning on or after 1 January 2023; - Deferred Tax related to Assets and liabilities arising from a single Transaction (Amendments to IAS 12) Effective date of this standard is annual periods beginning on or after 1 January 2023; and - Sale or contribution of assets between an investor and its associate or joint venture Amendments to IFRS 10 and IAS 28. the application date of this amendment until such time as the IASB has finalised its research project on the equity method.
+Effective date of this amendment is for annual periods beginning on or after 1 January 2024; - Lease Liability in a Sale and Leaseback (Amendments to IFRS 16).
+Effective date of this amendment is for annual periods beginning on or after 1 January 2024; - Non-current Liabilities with Covenants (Amendments to IAS 1).
+Effective date of this amendment is for annual periods beginning on or after 1 January 2024.